 Stephen David Jones has long established business relationships with Ruslan Fomichev (said to have been part of the non existent “Project Moscow” scheme) and Kevin Cash.
 The fiduciary agent services of Jones have been used by those parties to conceal beneficial ownership of other high value cash assets through those Jirehouse companies, of which we have a non exhaustive list of 79 associated offshore and UK companies.

 David Ingram, Grant Thornton & insolvency: The racketeer’s armory deployed to defraud & conceal?

-Trustees in bankruptcy owe a fiduciary duty to act at all times in the interests of creditors generally and to exercise all possible means, investigating the circumstances and recovering all assets belonging to the bankrupt’s estate.
-All of the assets of the bankruptcy estate automatically vest in the trustee in bankruptcy from the date the person is adjudged bankrupt.
+Trustees in bankruptcy owe a fiduciary duty to act at all times in the interests of creditors generally and to exercise all possible means, investigating the circumstances and recovering and realizing all assets associated with the bankrupt’s estate, which are distributed as dividends to creditors.

 Michelle Young was by far requisite majority creditor of Scot Young’s bankruptcy estate

 After over 50 hearings in the secretive family courts, on the 22nd of November 2013 Michelle Young was awarded £26.6 million by Moor J and half of the value of the estate recovered.